cu-mkp/m-k-manuscript-data/_texts/p-062r_tl.md

 ## Perspectives

-Perspectives in <span class="m">oil</span> take a long time because of several lines that need to be done with a ruler, and for this reason one usually does them in distemper.
-One takes the points at one’s discretion.
+Perspectives in <span class="m">oil</span> <span class="tmp">take a long time</span> because of several lines that need to be done with a <span class="tl">ruler</span>, and for this reason one usually does them in <span class="m">distemper</span>.
+One takes the points <span class="add">at</span> one’s discretion.
 The main thing in having the knowledge of the point.
 One usually makes two or three of them, sometimes five.